 Experience the rich and vibrant history of Cape Cod by visiting Highfield Hall and Gardens!
 Visit this 1878 estate and restored gardens for a day of learning, walking peaceful trails, and admiring pretty scenery.
 But, before you check out this incredible Falmouth attraction, make sure to access our complimentary Vacation Guide!
 We’ve created a useful tool that includes all of our Falmouth favorites, including a local’s perspective on the best restaurants, outdoor recreation, entertainment, shopping, and attractions on Cape Cod.

-What to See at Highfield Hall and Gardens
+Things to See and Do at Highfield Hall and Gardens

 Highfield Hall History